warbe-maker/warbe-maker.github.io/_drafts/Errors-in-VBA-projects.md

 title: Errors in VBA projects
 subtitle: Error numbers and error source in VBA projects
 ---
+<small>The aspects of this blog are part of  the [github repo Common VBA Error Handler](https://github.com/warbe-maker/Common-VBA-Error-Handler)</small>.

-First of all _VB Run Time Errors_ should be distinguished from _Application Errors_ because they have a different reason and a different handling.
+First of all _VB Runtime Errors_ should be distinguished from _Application Errors_ because they have a different reason and a different handling.

-### VB Run Time Errors
+### VB Runtime Errors
 - Are caused by an incorrect use of Visual Basic and/or VBA
 - Are (or should be) trapped by an error handler (On Error Goto ...)
 - Can only be avoided by sufficient testing  (white box and boundary testing at the minimum)